-How to resize partition on Windows Server 2012 (R2)?
+How to resize partition in Windows 2012 server

 In Windows Server 2012 Disk Management console, you’ll see more detailed information, such as disk partition layout, partition type, partition capacity and free space, etc.

 2. Take care of your system and data

 Most of server administrators know the importance to make backup before any operation to a server, but few know the importance to select a reliable partitioning tool.
 There’s potential system damage and data loss risk when resizing partition in Windows 2012 server.
 If it happens, it costs such a long time to restore and verify.